dandavison/delta/README.md

         --hunk-header-style <hunk-header-style>
             Style (foreground, background, attributes) for the hunk-header.
 See STYLES section.
 Special attributes 'file' and 'line-number' can be used to include the file path, and number of first hunk line, in the hunk header.
-If included in the hunk header, 'file' and 'line-number' are styled according to 'file-style' and 'hunk-header-decoration-style' respectively.
-The style 'omit' can be used to remove the hunk header section from the output [default: line-number syntax]
+The style 'omit' can be used to remove the hunk header section from the output [default: line- number syntax]
+        --hunk-header-file-style <hunk-header-file-style>
+            Style (foreground, background, attributes) for the file path part of the hunk-header.
+See STYLES section.
+            The file path will only be displayed if hunk-header-style contains the 'file' special attribute [default: blue]
+        --hunk-header-line-number-style <hunk-header-line-number-style>
+            Style (foreground, background, attributes) for the line number part of the hunk-header.
+See STYLES section.
+            The line number will only be displayed if hunk-header-style contains the 'line-number' special attribute [default: blue]
         --hunk-header-decoration-style <hunk-header-decoration-style>
             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the